devth/devth.github.com/_wip/pure-fp.md

 A few words on what it means to program in a *pure, functional* style.

-When I first encountered the term, I (and probably most people) immediately though, "yeah ok, that's nice, but no side effects? <abbr>GLHF</abbr>."
+When I first encountered the term, I (and probably most people) immediately though, "yeah that's nice, but no side effects? <abbr>GLHF</abbr>."
 Then I continued trying to write pure functions as much as possible but not giving it a second thought when I had to resort to side-effects.
 It wasn't until much later that I understood what they meant.
 I wish they had just told me up front instead of making it sound like some kind of mystical magic of FP wizards.

-And so, this is me telling you, up front, that you can have your cake and eat it
+So, this is me telling you, up front, that you can have your cake and eat it
 too: pure functional programs that—when executed—may perform side effects.
 This may sound like a paradox, and there is some amount of controversy around it in the community, but the distinction lies in modeling side-effects vs. performing